AMDmi3/opening_hours.js/README.md

 The version number consists of a major release, minor release and patch level (separated by a dot).

-For version 2.2.0 and all later, the following applies:
+For version 2.2.0 and all later, [Semantic Versioning](http://semver.org/spec/v2.0.0.html) is used:

 * The major release is only increased if the release breaks backward compatibility.
 * The minor release is increased if new features are added.
 * The patch level is increased to bundle a bunch of commits (minor changes like bug fixes and improvements) into a new tested version.

-Check [releases on GitHub] for a list of the releases and their changelog.
+Check [releases on GitHub] for a list of the releases and their Changelog.

 ## Synopsis